adobe-rnd/helix-harmonicabsorber-reports/report_00030_2021-02-24T20-42-31.540Z/readme.md

 [30]   | 18.13±0.241  | -0.364±0.014 | -54.735±0.135
 [31]   | 17.528±0.147 | -0.385±0.016 | -54.602±0.080
 [32]   | 15.607±0.266 | -0.544±0.257 | -55.408±1.032

+Note how the card-agenda result for 28 looks like a false result, but actually all the results from card agenda are below the significance threshold and are thus null results as in: More data points required.
+The card-agenda results for 30...32 are significant ad all produce a similar result.

 Zero point crossed for differential at sample size